ariboyarsky/ariboyarsky.github.io/_pages/about.md

   - /about.html
 ---

 I am an incoming Ph.D. student in the [Decision, Risk, and Operations](https://www8.gsb.columbia.edu/faculty-research/divisions/decision-risk-operations) division of [Columbia Business School](https://home.gsb.columbia.edu/).
-Before starting at Columbia, I was a NBER Term Research Assistant and Postgraduate Visiting Fellow at [Yale University](https://yale.edu/)'s Economics Department.
-I recieved my M.A. in Compuatational Economics from the [University of Chicago](https://uchicago.edu/).
+Before starting at Columbia, I was an NBER Term Research Assistant and Postgraduate Visiting Fellow at [Yale University](https://yale.edu/)'s Economics Department.
+I received my M.A. in Computational Economics from the [University of Chicago](https://uchicago.edu/).

 My research interests lie at the intersection of statistical inference and decision-making.
 I am particularly interested in developing robust nonparametric methodologies for causal inference.
 I am especially concerned with the application of these methods to settings in which standard assumptions fail, such as in models of networks.